owulveryck/blog/content/post/linearregression.md

 But I was not accurate and I felt I was missing some basic theory.

 That's the main reason why, 8 weeks ago, I signed in a course about ["Machine learning" on Coursera](https://www.coursera.org/learn/machine-learning).
-This course is given by [Andrew real Ng](http://www.andrewng.org/) from [Stanford University](https://www.stanford.edu/).
+This course is given by [Andrew Ng](http://www.andrewng.org/) from [Stanford University](https://www.stanford.edu/).

-It is an excellent introduction that gives me all the tool I need to go deeper in this science.
+It is an excellent introduction that gives me all the tools I need to go deeper in this science.
 The course is based on real examples and uses powerful mathematics without going too deeply in the proofs.

 # So what?

-The course is not finished yet, but after about 8 weeks, I've learn a lot about what we call "machine learning".
+The course is not finished yet, but after about 8 weeks, I've learned a lot about what we call "machine learning".

 The main idea of the machine learning is: